 There are four different ways that a person may demonstrate inflammatory arthritis:

-- Persistent inflammation or deformity of one or more joints, with a documented medical need for a mobility assistive device or the inability to independently complete work-related activities
+- Persistent inflammation or deformity of one or more joints, with a documented medical record for a mobility assistive device or the inability to independently complete work-related activities

 - Inflammation or deformity in a major joint with at least moderate involvement of two or more organs or body systems and two or more signs or symptoms

-- Ankylosing spondylitis or spondyloarthropathies with imaging evidence
+- Ankylosing spondylitis or spondyloarthropathies with medical imaging evidence

 Applications based on osteoarthritis may be evaluated under several different sections of the Listing of Impairments: